-For many years now, we have applied sustainability principles to our projects and operations, including our construction and refurbishment projects and our operation and maintenance activities.
-All our projects must meet three conditions: they must be profitable, environmentally acceptable and favorably received by the host communities.
-To support the government’s intention to bolster the application of sustainability principles to structuring initiatives, we will undertake a gradual analysis of our significant projects and activities through the lens of sustainability principles.
-In 2016, a specific analysis was carried out as part of the work on the Strategic Plan 2016–2020.
+For many years now, we have followed sustainability principles in our projects and operations, including construction and refurbishment projects and operation and maintenance activities.
+All Hydro-Québec projects must meet the following conditions: they must be profitable, environmentally acceptable and favorably received by local communities.
+To support the government’s intention to bolster the application of sustainability principles to structuring initiatives, we are undertaking a gradual analysis of our significant projects and activities through the lens of sustainability principles.

 Action 10: Promote the integration and favorable reception of Hydro-Québec’s system equipment

-Indicator Percentage of regional county municipalities (MRCs) that have received the information program
+Indicator Regional county municipalities (RCMs) that have received the information program (%)

-We will be launching an information program aimed at municipal authorities (land-use and urban planners), with details on the power system and its impact on land development.
+We have launched an information program targeting municipal authorities (land-use and urban planners) in the Bas-Saint-Laurent, Saguenay–Lac-Saint-Jean and Abitibi-Témiscamingue regions to provide details about the power grid and its impact on land development.
 The program will help improve knowledge and the recommended approaches for developing land-use and planning tools, such as land-use and urban development plans.
-In 2016, we finished developing a training course and ran two pilot training sessions.
-The training course will start being rolled out to MRCs in 2017.

 Action 11: Integrate the notion of life cycle in our innovation efforts